paladinarcher/accelerators/.github/ISSUE_TEMPLATE/content-story.md

 **Acceptance Criteria**
+- [ ] Includes Call to Action (how you plan to motivate your customer to take the next step)
 - [ ] Meets plain language requirement for 4th grade level
 - [ ] Use pronouns
 - [ ] Use Active Voice